Helping Your Child After Their Sister, Brother Or Cousin Has Died

 It is not uncommon for bereaved children to avoid going back to school.
 School requires energy, concentration, social effort, organisation and separation from others you want to be close to.
 For a bereaved child or teen, all these things can be extremely hard to manage.
 Some may find school exactly where they want to be.
 Others won't.
 Or there may be a delayed reaction to school a week or two down the track.
 Be flexible and thoughtful as you work through this.
-Consult the teacher/s and school and take it slowly.
+Talk to your child's teachers and school and take it slowly.

 Talk about dying and death